Upload your resume. In seconds you get a 0–100 ATS score, a breakdown by parser dimension, and a prioritized list of every fix.

 Three-step process

 PDF, DOCX, or pasted plain text.
-We parse it in under two seconds — same way 15 ATS engines would.
+We parse it in seconds, the same way common ATS platforms would.

 12 categories of parsing failures detected, each tagged High, Medium, or Low priority with a specific fix path.